songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

 ## {{% task %}} Create a Deployment

-In some use cases it can make sense to start a single Pod.
+In some use cases, it can make sense to start a single Pod.
 But this has its downsides and is not really a common practice.
 Let's look at another concept which is tightly coupled with the Pod: the so-called _Deployment_.
 A Deployment ensures that a Pod is monitored and checks that the number of running Pods corresponds to the number of requested Pods.

 To create a new Deployment we first define our Deployment in a new file `deployment_example-frontend.yaml` with the content below.